 VGX-3100 is an investigational immunotherapy vaccine that includes DNA plasmids targeting the E6 and E7 proteins of human papillomavirus (HPV) types 16 and 18.

-VGX-3100 is a therapeutic DNA vaccine being investigated for the treatment of pre-cancers and cancers for the treatment of Recurrent Respiratory Papillomatosis or RRP.
-RRP is a rare condition that causes noncancerous tumor growths leading to life-threatening airway obstructions, and occasionally can progress to cancer.
+Inovio's VGX-3100 is a therapeutic DNA vaccine being investigated to treat pre-cancers and cancers to treat Recurrent Respiratory Papillomatosis or RRP.
+RRP is a rare condition that causes noncancerous tumor growths leading to life-threatening airway obstructions and occasionally can progress to cancer.

 RRP is generally broken down into two subtypes – the juvenile-onset form and the adult-onset form.
 Juvenile cases develop before the age of 12 and are generally more aggressive and recurring.
 Children tend to need surgical treatment more often than adults.

 Currently, PRP is incurable and is mostly treated by surgery, which temporarily restores the airway.
 The tumor almost always recurs, and the surgery must be repeated, often multiple times a year.
 RRP can severely impact the quality of life for those living with the disease.

 "Inovio's investigational DNA medicine INO-3107 is designed to destroy and clear tumors caused by HPV 6 and 11 infections from the body exactly where they are hiding," said Jeffrey Skolnik, M.D., Inovio's Vice President of Clinical Development.
 "We believe this DNA medicine has the potential to provide people living with RRP a long-term, if not life-long, improvement in their disease, especially as an alternative to often successive and debilitating surgeries that may temporarily remove HPV growths from the airways but do not address the underlying recurring virus."